Japanese Earth Friendly studio by a Certified Kimono Consultant, Kimono Model/Photographer, Edo Tsumami Kanzashi Artisan, and Shinto Priestess.

-It is run by Kuniko Kanawa, a certified Kimono consultant, Kimono model, founder of Washington D.C.
-Kimono Club, Edo Tsumami Kanzashi artisan, and also a certified Shinto priestess.
+It is run by Kuniko Kanawa, a certified Kimono consultant, Kimono model/photographer, founder of Washington D.C.
+Kimono Club, Edo Tsumami Kanzashi artisan, and also a certified Shintō priestess/Kagura dancer.

-In 2007, Kuniko officially became a certified Kimono consultant of All Japan Kimono Consultant Association accredited by the Japan Cabinet Office, after graduating from Sodo Reiho Kimono College.
-Since obtaining this certificate is approved by the Ministry of Education/Science and Economy/Industry, she has been offering the Kimono dressing services, Kimono photo shoot, instructing Kimono classes/workshops, and producing Kimono fashion shows/dressing demonstration, academic Kimono lectures and so on.
-She also works as a Kimono model, treasuring six years of classical Japanese dance training under Hanayagi style by the great instruction of Mme.
+In 2007, she officially became a certified Kimono consultant of All Japan Kimono Consultant Association after graduating from Sōdō Reihō Kimono College.
+Since obtaining this certificate approved by the Ministry of Education/Science and Economy/Industry, she has been offering the Kimono dressing services, Kimono photo shoot, Kimono academic lectures/classes/workshops, producing Kimono fashion shows/dressing demonstrations and so on.
+She also works as a Kimono model in treasuring six years of Hanayagi style classical Japanese dance training under the great instruction by Mme.
 Wakana Hanayagi sensei.

 In early 2013, she founded Washington D.C.
 Kimono Club.
 The Club welcomes her Kimonos students who loves/sincerely respect Kimono, Japanese seasonal culture, traditional Japanese custom/manners, and Kimono decorum.
-Members can participate in Japanese seasonal cultural events in Kimono, attend Washington D.C.
-Kimono Club’s special workshops, and model at her Kimono fashion shows/dressing demonstrations.
+Members receive the opportunities to model at her Kimono fashion shows/dressing demonstrations, participate in Japanese seasonal cultural events in Kimono, and attend Washington D.C.
+Kimono Club’s special workshops.